duccl/openSCI/README.md

 # openSCI

-openSCI is a Python Continuos Integrator with bash script to deal with [react]("https://reactjs.org/") and [angular]("https://angular.io/") deploys to github
+openSCI is a Python Continuous Integrator with bash script to deal with [react]("https://reactjs.org/") and [angular]("https://angular.io/") deploys to github

 ## Installation